 Finding the Right Model: 7 Factors to Consider

 Let’s take a look at the main factors to consider when choosing a standing chair so that you can decide which will best suit your needs.

-3. Weight Capacity: Be sure to check the weight capacity of the chair or stool.
+- Weight Capacity: Be sure to check the weight capacity of the chair or ergo stool.
 We’re not fans of flimsy chairs that fall apart when you sit down and we can bet you aren’t either!

-4. Ergonomics: Does the chair provide proper support?
+- Ergonomics: Does the chair provide proper support?
 An adjustable chair should have built-in lumbar support for your back, armrests, and an adjustable seat that moves forward and backward.
 If you are opting for a stool, the best choice will have a seat designed to eliminate pressure on your lower body.
-Your chair or stool should encourage good posture so that sitting for long hours during the work-day doesn’t end with all-over pain.
+Your chair or stool should encourage good posture so that sitting for long hours during the work day doesn’t end with all-over pain.

-5. Seat Comfort: Consider the material of the seat of the chair and try it out if you can.
-Whether you prefer an ergonomic desk chair, drafting chair, or wobble stools, a molded seat made of foam is an ideal choice as this will minimize pressure on any one spot, providing relief for your spine.
+- Seat Comfort: Consider the material of the seat of the chair and try it out if you can.
+Whether you prefer an ergonomic desk chair, drafting chair, or wobble stools, a molded seat made of foam is an ideal choice as this will minimize pressure on any one spot, providing relief for your spine and hips.

-6. Mobility: Can the chair or stool move around?
+- Mobility: Can the chair or stool move around?
 Ideally, choose a chair that is lightweight and has wheels so that you can easily roll to reach something on your desk without having to strain your shoulders and arms.
-It should also have an easy swivel function so that the chair swivels with your every motion.
+It should also have an easy swivel function so that the chair accommodates your every motion.

-7. Pricing: Finally, compare pricing to find a good option that is also affordable.
-You don’t need to spend a fortune to get a great standing chair!
+- Pricing: Finally, compare pricing to find a good option that is also affordable.
+You don’t need to spend a fortune to get a great chair for your standing desk!